SEAGULL -- AFTER MINOLTA -- NUMBERED ABOVE "300"

 The DF5000 has a quartz-controlled, horizontal-travel, cloth, focal-plane shutter, aperture-priority, automatic exposure and match-LED metered-manual mode.
 Acute matte focusing screen with central split-image spot surrounded by a microprism band and TTL center-weighted average metering (CDS cell).
 ISO 12-3200 set by film-speed dial that locks at 1/3 EV increments.
 AE lock, electronic self-timer for 10 sec delay (with operation indicated by blinking LED on the front).
 Stepless speeds from 4 seconds to 1/1000 sec. in AUTO mode -- or fixed speeds of 1 second to 1/1000 sec and "B" in MANUAL mode.
 "X" sync at 1/60 sec. and lower.
 Uses two 1.5V LR44 batteries.
 There is a beeping alarm for the self-timer and the exposure of low speed -- which can be turned off.
 It has TTL auto flash SYNC like the X-700.
 A custom, matching, stylish power-winder is available -- which has OFF, SINGLE, and CONTINUOUS settings -- but any Minolta G-type winder will work.
 The Minolta Motor Drive 1 will not fit due to the design of the body covering.
 You can determine this version because "Colani" is imprinted on the back of the camera below the rewind knob.

 You will only find it in black, but a rare white version was made -- with COLANI replacing SEAGULL on the top of the pentaprism!!!
-This probably was just a VERY special edition -- with a special white trimmed Seagull 50mm lens to go with it -- for politicians, VIP's, dignataries, dictators, and other high muckety-mucks.
+This probably was just a VERY special edition -- with a special white trimmed Seagull 50mm lens to go with it -- for politicians, VIP's, dignitaries, dictators, and other high muckety-mucks.
 So good luck finding one of these!!!

-It's the exact same camera as the DF5000 "Colani", but for some reason the "Colani" name
+It's the exact same camera as the DF5000 "Colani", but for some reason the

-was removed from the back of the camera.
-It is probably the most common version of the DF5000 -- and was
+"Colani" name was removed from the back of the camera.
+It is probably the most

-The VERY unusual aspect of this model is that the "SEAGULL" name is gone!
+The VERY unusual aspect of this model is that the "SEAGULL" name is gone!!

-Shutter | Shutter speeds |
+| Shutter | Shutter speeds |

 Flash synch speed |